gagandeepkaur15/SmartAttend/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Install dependencies:
-   flutter pub get
+3. Install dependencies: flutter pub get
-4. Run the app
+4. Run the app: flutter run
-   flutter run

 ## Setup for ngrok server
 - Install ngrok from [ngrok.com](https://ngrok.com) and follow the setup instructions.